1DanielSC/BinarySearchTree/README.md

 This project is an implementation of Binary Search Tree data structure along with some of its algorithms in Python.

 This application is set to receive an input file consisting of sequential instructions to be executed.
-The instructions supported can be found at [Files](#33-files).
+All supported instructions can be found at [Files](#33-files).

 ## 2. Installation